usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

     - Whiteboard & markers or digital sharing interface
 - Instructions for facilitator:
     - Explain the challenge. (group work time 30 min) Their goal is to sketch out a high-level concept for the service, addressing the points listed below.
 Note they will have specific deliverables and will do group presentations at the end of the activity.
-        - Tip: Teams don’t need to create real visuals—stick figures and bullet points are just fine if it gets the concept across
+        - Tip: Teams don’t need to create real visuals—stick figures and bullet points are just fine if it gets the concept across.
     - Send groups to their breakouts.
         - Roles within each group (optional):
             - Facilitator: keeps team on track